savoury1/ubuntu-rolling/scripts/README.md

 * Copy scripts from "base-enhancement" directory and patches from "base-enhance-patches" directory into one location, eg. "~/Downloads"

-* Copy "serena-enhanced" deb package from "base-enhance-package" to same directory as above -- this package installs text lists into /etc/apt/ path to make packages from the various Ubuntu series available (v0.1 adds Bionic/Cosmic, v0.2 adds Bionic/Cosmic/Disco/Eoan) as well as an **`apt-new`** command allowing easy installat of packages from newer series
+* Copy "xenial-enhanced" deb package from "base-enhance-package" to same directory as above -- this package installs text lists into /etc/apt/ path to make packages from the various Ubuntu series available (v0.1 adds Bionic/Cosmic, v0.2 adds Bionic/Cosmic/Disco/Eoan) as well as an **`apt-new`** command allowing easy installation of packages from newer series

 * Run **`enhanced-packages-serena`** (or **`enhanced-packages-xenial`** if using a different Xenial distribution than Mint Serena as the starting point) to create several custom packages used by the enhancement script in the next step